hazelcast/hazelcast-cpp-client/README.md

 }
 ```

 A map-wide event is fired as a result of a map-wide operation.
 For example, `IMap::clear()` or `IMap::evictAll()`.
 You should use the `EntryListener` type to listen to these events.
-A `MapEvent` object is passed to the listener function.
+A `MapEvent` object is passed to the listener method.

 See the following example.